Goidz/music_pic/README.md

 # MusicPic.
 This is my portfolio2 project for the Code Institute Full-stack developer course.

 MusicPic is an in-hand music quiz mainly aimed at people on the go.
-The idea of the website is to be something fun to do on your way to work, for example.
+The idea of the website is to be something that is fun but also educational and inspires to discover music.
+Test your knowledge on music and have fun on your way to work or with friends on a game night.
 I tried to develop a website that is easy to use and navigate.
-Test your knowledge on music and have fun by yourself or with others, at a game night.
-Easy access to Spotify is already in the app and Wikipedia is linked at the bottom also if the user wants to expand on what they've learnt.
+The website provides easy access to Spotify and Wikipedia so the user can expand on what they've learnt and explore music.
-I have gotten great feedback the only negative comments being a small question pool.
-At the moment there are only 15 questions in the question pool.
-I hope to increase this in the future.
+I have gotten great feedback concerning the layout and design.
+In addition, the test subjects all expressed that they would enjoy such a game on a game night with friends.
+The only negative comments were the small question pool.
+At the moment there are only 15 questions, but I can and intend to increase this in the future.

 [Welcome to MusicPic!](https://goidz.github.io/musicpic/)